absurdhero/minnie/README.md

    - run security and efficiently on serverless compute platforms
    - statically linked native binaries
    - run in browsers as WebAssembly

+See the draft [design doc](doc/design.md) for more info about where the language is heading and a list of [references](doc/references.md) that influence how the language is implemented.

 ### Getting Started